Widow of Soldier Killed in Niger: Trump’s Call Left Her ‘Very Upset and Hurt’

 Hundreds of mourners attended the Saturday funeral service of Sergeant La David Johnson, one of four U.S. troops killed in Niger earlier this month.
 A day later, President Donald Trump stoked his feud with Democratic congresswoman Frederica Wilson, who first spoke publicly about his controversial condolence call to Johnson’s family last week.

-Myeshia Johnson, the pregnant widow of the fallen soldier, spoke publicly for the first, with George Stephanopoulos on Good Morning America, saying that Trump’s phone call left her “very upset and hurt” because he stumbled over her husband’s name.
+Myeshia Johnson, the pregnant widow of the fallen soldier, spoke publicly for the first time, with George Stephanopoulos on Good Morning America, saying that Trump’s phone call left her “very upset and hurt” because he stumbled over her husband’s name.

 “He said that ‘he knew what he signed up for, but it hurts anyway,’” Johnson said.
 “It made me cry because I was very angry at the tone of his voice and how he said it.
 He couldn’t remember my husband’s name.
 The only way he remembered my husband’s name was because he told me he had [my] husband’s report in front of him, and that’s when he actually said ‘La David.’”
 (Watch the full interview, below.)